datatrigger/datatrigger/content/post/llm_assistant.md

 ## Next steps

-There are still a few features I would like to implement:
+There are still a few features I would like to implement to make this app more useable:
 * Authentication with GitHub/Google
 * User access to the history of conversations
 * Personas: choose a profile associated with a pre-defined prompt (e.g. work, private...)

+Anyway, whenever I need to prompt a LLM with sensitive data, especially personal health-related discussions, that is my go-to LLM assistant.

 Thanks for reading!